kctrey/wxcadm/README.md

 call = person.xsi.new_call()
 # Originate (dial) the call
 call.originate("17192662837")

+# Or create the new call and originate at the same time
+person.xsi.new_call(address="17192662837)

+# Or, for a simple click-to-dial where no further control is needed,
+# you can do it all in one line:
+person.start_xsi().new_call().originate("17192662837")

 # When it is time to end the call, just call hangup()
 call.hangup()